espressomd/espresso/doc/sphinx/introduction.rst

 scripting languages.

 The kernel performs all computationally demanding tasks.
-Before all, integration of Newton’s equations of motion, including calculation of energies and forces.
+Before all, integration of Newton's equations of motion, including calculation of energies and forces.
 It also takes care of internal organization of data, storing the data about particles, communication between different processors or cells of the cell-system.
 The kernel is modularized so that basic functions are accessed